 - WD (Wingding Gaster) has these in Ask Frisk and Company, but doesn't use them much, as by his own admission, they're dangerous and unpredictable, just as likely to harm as to help

 - In the Keys to the Kingdom series, the substance of the void is called "Nothing", and beings composed of it are called "Nithlings".

 - In a Michael Moorcock story, one of the heroes encounters an area of the world that's a complete white void.
 After wandering around for a while, he discovers a Reality Warper that for various reasons wants to be one with the perfect void.
 The hero grants the Reality Warper's wish by shooting him with an arrow point blank; once the Reality Warper dies, the white void becomes a normal landscape again.

-- In The Silmarillion, the Unlight of Ungoliant falls somewhere between Dark Is Edgy and the Power of the Void.
+- In The Silmarillion, the Unlight of Ungoliant, a creature that eats light, falls somewhere between Casting a Shadow and the Power of the Void.